Hythe beach, is a large pebble beach backed by a concrete promenade. You hav Read more [...]

 Parking on the road and a small pay and display car park.
 Cafe and restaurant on the concrete promenade backing onto the beach.
 Toilets have disabled facilities (open Easter to October).

-Between St Leonards Road and Twiss Road, No dogs May to October.
+Hythe beach does not allow dogs between St Leonards Road and Twiss Road, during May to October.

 - Water Quality